TomaszOrpik/Music-Player/README.md

 # Introduction

 This app is made for example of my .Net C# console app knowledge.
 It's simple program made to play your music with minimum system load in most intuitive way, the console app can.
-Music player have implementent typical for graphic based players functions, like playlist, and auto-loop.
+Music player have implemententation typical for graphic based players functions, like playlist, and auto-loop.
 App don't need to be installed, just generate .exe file and put the .wav format music in same location.
 Voilà!
 It's that simple!

 ![](example.gif)

 # Technologies

-App is programmed in C# language, based on .Net framework in version 4.7.1, for correct working i reccomend update/ install minimum this version.
+App is programmed in C# language, based on .Net framework in version 4.7.1, for correct working i recommend update/ install minimum this version.
 Libraries used in project:
 * Text.RegularExpressions (C# built in library for choosing format to operate on)
 * IO (C# built in library for operate on systems directory)
 * Windows.Media (C# library for reading music format)